 Physically, the Neo 2 and Neo 1 are similar in footprint, but the Neo 2 is flatter and more low-profile.
 The big change is in the gimbal and brains:

-• Both Neo 1 and Neo 2 use roughly the same size sensor (around a 1/2" type sensor),
+Both Neo 1 and Neo 2 use roughly the same size sensor (around a 1/2" type sensor), but:

 With the Neo 1, when it was flying sideways in the wind, the drone had to digitally crop in to keep the horizon level.
 That means you lose resolution and field of view.
 The Neo 2’s mechanical two-axis gimbal keeps the sensor level while the drone tilts, so you get: